Should I pay off my mortgage early?

 Impact on liquidity and emergency funds

 Paying off your mortgage early often involves using extra funds, which could otherwise contribute to your liquidity and emergency savings.
-Having a robust emergency fund is crucial for unforeseen expenses or financial downturns.
+Having a robust emergency fund is extremely important for unforeseen expenses or financial downturns.

 By using extra cash to pay off your mortgage, you might reduce your financial safety net, leaving you less prepared for unexpected costs.